Deep Space Network Scheduling#

 x = problem.BinaryVar("x", shape=(N, M, K, max_AT+1))

-AT is the starting time of processing requests, max_AT is the maximum value of AT, N is the number of requests, M is the number of ground resources, and K is the number of viewperiods.
+AT is a list of tuples representing the range of feasible start times for each request, resource, and satellite view period. max_AT is the maximum start time that must be considered, N is the number of requests, M is the number of ground resources, and K is the number of satellite view periods.

 su, dr, and td are the setup time \(\Delta t^\mathrm{su}\), tracking duration \(\Delta t^\mathrm{dr}\), and teardown time \(\Delta t^\mathrm{td}\) for each request, respectively.